 "Okay, so the client wants to know if they should do something about this huge contract that is in serious risk of not being renewed and they want to know if they should do something right now."

 (Thinking to myself... "okay, the hypothesis is likely to be YES, they should do something right now" or "NO.")

 "Before I jump in, do we know why GM is considering not renewing the contract?
 Is there a reason?"

-(Remember in LOMS I talked about the importance of asking why questions to seek qualitative understanding?)
+(In my Look Over My Shoulder program I talk about the importance of asking why questions to seek qualitative understanding?)